samuelcheang0419/trouble-brewing/README.md

 Run 'final_final.py.'
 It takes as input the similarity matrix from above and, for each coffee species, creates a csv file of recommendations (in the 'prediction-data' folder).

+For my findings and discussion on adaptation strategies for countries, please check my [presentation slides](https://github.com/samuelcheang0419/trouble-brewing/blob/master/16-Sam.pdf) or [talk](https://github.com/samuelcheang0419/trouble-brewing/blob/master/presentation.m4v).

 ### Visualization
 Run 'climate-plot.py' and 'recommender-plot.py.'
-IT takes as input the recommendation files from above and, for each coffee species, produces an interactive map of current coffee growing locations and other recommended locations (in the 'recommendations' folder).
+It takes as input the recommendation files from above and, for each coffee species, produces an interactive map of current coffee growing locations and other recommended locations (in the 'recommendations' folder).

+For examples of what the maps look like, please check the map above in this readme or my [presentation slides](https://github.com/samuelcheang0419/trouble-brewing/blob/master/16-Sam.pdf) or [talk](https://github.com/samuelcheang0419/trouble-brewing/blob/master/presentation.m4v).

 ## Acknowledgements
 - CCAFS for climate data